Foundation Group is one of the top providers of charity registration and renewal services in America.

-Most states and the District of Columbia require 501(c)(3) organizations to register with their Department of Charitable Solicitations.
+40 states and the District of Columbia require 501(c)(3) organizations to register with their Department of Charities prior to soliciting donations from the public.
 This department is usually a division of either the Attorney General’s office or the Secretary of State.

 Must my organization register?

-In either case, a state may require the nonprofit to “register”, that is, to provide identifying information about the nonprofit and its operations.
-Organizations of any size and any means may find that raising funds from the public — even when conducted modestly from a single location — will give rise to regulatory obligations to multiple states.
+In either case, a state may require the nonprofit to “register” by providing identifying information about the nonprofit and its operations.
+Organizations may find that raising funds from the public will give rise to regulatory obligations in multiple states.

 What is registration?